olinrobotics/gravl/scripts/README.md

 This folder holds general scripts for GRAVL

 ### Files

+#### `circle_drive.py`
+Drives Kubo in a circle at a slow speed to determine wheel slippage.
+To run, first start a roscore by running the command `roscore` in a new Terminal.
+Then, in another Terminal, start the state machine controller by running the command `rosrun tractor State`.
+Finally, in a new Terminal, execute the circle driving script by running the command `circle_drive.py`.
+Make sure that Kubo is set up and running by following the instructions on the homepage of the Github GRAVL wiki.

 #### `test_pointgrey.py`
 Displays raw imagery from a pointgrey camera publishing through ROS.
 To run, first setup a pointgrey camera such that it is publishing over ROS by looking at this wiki page: ([link](https://github.com/olinrobotics/gravl/wiki/Kubo:-Cameras))  Then,